Quantum chromodynamics: History

 Perhaps the first remark that quarks should possess an additional quantum number was made as a short footnote in the preprint of Boris Struminsky in connection with the Ω− hyperon being composed of three strange quarks with parallel spins (this situation was peculiar, because since quarks are fermions, such a combination is forbidden by the Pauli exclusion principle):

 Boris Struminsky was a PhD student of Nikolay Bogolyubov.
 The problem considered in this preprint was suggested by Nikolay Bogolyubov, who advised Boris Struminsky in this research.
 In the beginning of 1965, Nikolay Bogolyubov, Boris Struminsky and Albert Tavkhelidze wrote a preprint with a more detailed discussion of the additional quark quantum degree of freedom.
 This work was also presented by Albert Tavkhelidze without obtaining consent of his collaborators for doing so at an international conference in Trieste (Italy), in May 1965.

 A similar mysterious situation was with the Δ++ baryon; in the quark model, it is composed of three up quarks with parallel spins.
-In 1964–65, Greenberg and Han–Nambu independently resolved the problem by proposing that quarks possess an additional SU(3) gauge degree of freedom, later called color charge.
+In 1964–65, Oscar W. Greenberg; and Moo-Young Han and Yoichiru Nambu independently resolved the problem by proposing that quarks possess an additional SU(3) gauge degree of freedom, later called color charge.
 Han and Nambu noted that quarks might interact via an octet of vector gauge bosons: the gluons.

 Since free quark searches consistently failed to turn up any evidence for the new particles, and because an elementary particle back then was defined as a particle that could be separated and isolated, Gell-Mann often said that quarks were merely convenient mathematical constructs, not real particles.
 The meaning of this statement was usually clear in context: He meant quarks are confined, but he also was implying that the strong interactions could probably not be fully described by quantum field theory.